-Battle of Santa Cruz
+Battle of the Santa Cruz Islands

-On October 26, 1942 during the Battle of Santa Cruz, aircraft from Hornet and Enterprise severely damaged Shōkaku and Chikuma.
+On October 26, 1942 during the Battle of the Santa Cruz Islands (Battle of the South Pacific) aircraft from Hornet and USS Enterprise (CV-6) severely damaged Shōkaku and Chikuma.
 Meanwhile, Hornet was attacked by a coordinated dive bombing and aerial torpedo attack by D3A Val and B5N Kates.
-In a 15-minute period, Hornet took three bomb hits fromVal dive bombers, another bomb hit (followed by the Val itself crashing into the deck), two torpedo hits from Nakajima B5N "Kates", and one more "Val" crashing into the deck.
+During a fifteen minute period, Hornet sustained three bomb hits from D3A Val dive bombers, then another bomb hit (followed by the Val crashing into the deck), plus two torpedo hits from B5N Kates and another D3A Val that crashed into the deck.

 With her sinking, Hornet CV-8 was the last USN fleet carrier ever lost in combat actions.
-Officially, Hornet was struck from the Naval Vessel Register on 13 January 1943.
+Officially, Hornet was struck from the Naval Vessel Register on January 13, 1943.

 Are you a relative or associated with any person mentioned?